thebaz73/ems-server/README.md

 #### TODOs
  * Implement widget like page on device detail page
- * Implement MODBUS protocol
+ * Implement JMX & MODBUS protocol
- * Extract data from MongoDB using Hadoop technologies
+ * Implement a common way to assign device status depending on event
- * Use BIG DATA technologies
+ * Extract data from MongoDB using Hadoop technologies?
+Use BIG DATA technologies?

 ### Demo
-Planned...
+Planning...
+A free cloud service must be found (PaaS or IaaS)